 The bill went up.
 And even more.
 After all, companies that relied on Employer Brandig increased satisfaction levels among the entire workforce, reducing the sick-leave rate and even theft rate.

 Today, it is therefore no longer a question of “whether”, but “how” of employer branding.
 Expert Katja Nagel provides very good insights in her book “Employer Branding”, which has now been published by Linde.

 Whether start-up or international group employees, first and foremost a good working atmosphere, challenging tasks, opportunities for further education and a company that can be trusted in the future.

-In order to make this preference list editable for companies, Katja Nagel distils the essential "drivers" of "employer attractiveness" from them.
-This way, every company can see which set screws need to be turned and where the company's good performance needs to be communicated appropriately.
+In order to make this list of preferences editable for companies, Katja Nagel distills the main “drivers” of “employer attractiveness”.
+In this way, every company can see which adjustment screws need to be turned and where the company's good performance merely needs to be communicated accordingly.

 The good guys are doing it